alexdao04/cse13s_alvdao_winter25/hw1/DESIGN.md

 ## the caat program

 Explanation: When printing characters that are vowels, we have to identify them first so that we can make sure they print twice.
 Every vowel, capital or lower-case, gets printed twice: aeiouAEIOU.
 Consonants and spacing do not.

+We can achieve this using a while loop with if and else if statements which identify these characters individually, in order that they print twice in the returned output.
+This  will prevent any duplicating consonant characters or spacing issues.